emily-chan/Haskell-Blog/Multiparadigm-Languages.md

 # Multi-paradigm Langauges

-While Haskell is a purely functional programming language, a language like Scala, which stands for Scalable Language, not only supports functional programming but also object-oriented programming.
+A multi-paradigm language is one that has multiple programming paradigms, such as functional, imperative, and object-oriented programming, to name a few.
+While Haskell is a purely functional programming language, a language like Scala, which stands for Scalable Language, supports both functional programming and object-oriented programming.
 Scala is similar to languages like Java and C++ and has more complicated syntax but different in that it uses type inference and functions are objects, among other things.

 ## How does Scala integrate functional and object-oriented programming?
 Scala integrates functional programming by using type inference so the data type of a variable does not need to be defined explicitly.
 Instead of using static variables or methods, Scala uses singleton objects where the essential class only contains one object in the file.
 Another feature of Scala is that it uses pattern matching like Haskell and has a system that supports algebraic data types and higher-order types.
 Scala also uses immutability, meaning that once a variable is declared, it can't be changed.
 Like Haskell, Scala utilizes lazy evaluation where the computations occur in a lazy manner and evaluates expressions when necessary.
 There is also pattern matching and case classes so that programmers can write more logical code.
 Higher-order functions is another aspect of Scala, and they are used for function composition, and lambda or anonymous functions.
 Scala also supports concurrency control and parallelism, making it convenient for users to write less code in a type-safe manner while still applying general programming patterns effectively.